nicofuertes/a/_teaching/2015-spring-teaching-2.md

 venue: "UC Santa Barbara"
 ---

-  Designed an original, undergraduate-level summer course discussing the social scientific scholarship on the status and origins of health inequities in the United States
-  Evaluated applications for the course and selected a cohort of 30 students Recruited, designed ASE contracts for, and coordinated a team of two Teaching Assistants Mentored student groups working on empirical research projects related to health disparities
+I designed an original, undergraduate-level summer course discussing the social scientific scholarship on the status and origins of health inequities in the United States.
+I evaluated applications for the course, selecting a cohort of 30 students.
+I also recruited, designed ASE contracts for, and coordinated a team of two Teaching Assistants.
+Throughout the course, I mentored student groups working on empirical research projects related to health disparities.

 Heading 1
 ======